grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

 ## Customize deployment

-To customize the deployment used to deploy Grafana Agent on Kubernetes, perform the following steps:
+To customize the deployment used to deploy Grafana Agent in flow mode on Kubernetes, perform the following steps:

 1. Download a local copy of [values.yaml][] for the Helm chart.